Rohitpatil095/RxBlog/readme.md

 everything cant fit here.
-Refer reamde.docx file for more project details and insights
+Refer readme.docx file for more project details and insights